Vbalder7/RPG-Bot-Deployable/README.md

 Added spell lookup command, but the file containing all the spell data is not complete so you will get a lot of filler text

+## Version (0.1.5)

+Finished spell lookup command, but only works with srd spells for now.

 ## Deployment

 To deploy this project run